Free quote

 Looking for inspiration for characterful use of dado rails?
 Here are some top tips for eye-catching interior details using Intrim timber mouldings.

 1. Paint the wall and dado rail the same light colour to create texture and visually open the room.
-If you then add light-coloured furnishings, the walls and similar-hued upholstery enhance the sense of openness.
-This will also add an air of sophistication to your space.
+If you then add light-coloured furnishings, you will also add an air of sophistication to your space.

 Contemporary living room with dado rail and wall panelling for balanced proportions.
 Right: Elegant sitting room with a low dado rail aligned with circular dining table and sofa height.